BSc Earth Scientist (National Autonomous University of Mexico)

-Elena teaches Histories and Theories and Policy Design seminars at the Landscape Urbanism MSc and MArch programme at the Architectural Association.
-She is a research fellow at the Groundlab Research Residency at the Architectural Association, where she has been conducting semi quantitative and qualitative studies of site-specific projects in Mexico, Chile, Argentina, Paraguay, Uruguay, and the UK in collaboration with the British Geological Survey, the University College of London, and the British Council.
+Elena is a PhD student at the Department of History and Philosophy of Sciences at Cambridge University, working on the environmental change and the interpretation of place in East Anglia through geological and soil records.
+She teaches Histories and Theories and Policy Design seminars at the Landscape Urbanism MSc and MArch programme at the Architectural Association.
+She worked at Groundlab Research Residency at the Architectural Association, where she conducted semi quantitative and qualitative studies on environmental vulnerability in Mexico, Chile, Argentina, Paraguay, Uruguay, and the UK in collaboration with the British Geological Survey, the University College of London, and the British Council.
 She has taught in the Mexico Visiting School at the AA, at the Royal College of Art, and at the National Autonomous University of Mexico.
 Her work focuses on the verticality of territories, its imaginaries, epistemologies, and disciplinarian tensions in relationship to contemporary design praxis.
-She also conducts workshops situated in the interstices between soil sciences, collaborative ethnography, its imaginaries and materialities in site specific practices in collaboration with UK Landscape Design institutions.
+Her research work is situated in the interstices between soil sciences, geology, collaborative ethnography, its imaginaries and materialities.

-Her work is also situated alongside community approaches through soil and land management.
+Her work beyond academia is situated in community approaches through soil and land management.
 These collaborations take place within London, South East Wales, and the periphery of Mexico City.
-The collaborations unfold as cartographies, archives, and other forms of media.
+These collaborations unfold as cartographies, archives, and other media.

 Research & Design